sensiolabs/SensioFrameworkExtraBundle/Resources/doc/index.rst

 SensioFrameworkExtraBundle
 ==========================

-The default Symfony2 ``FrameworkBundle`` implements a basic but robust and flexible MVC framework. `SensioFrameworkExtraBundle`_ extends it to add sweet conventions and annotations.
+The default Symfony ``FrameworkBundle`` implements a basic but robust and flexible MVC framework. `SensioFrameworkExtraBundle`_ extends it to add sweet conventions and annotations.
 It allows for more concise controllers.